ArashJavan/DeepLIO/README.md

 __Converting Frames (optional)__

-In the KITTI raw unsynced sequences the vleodyne frames are saved as a plain text files, consisting of x,y,z and remission of each measured point.
+In the KITTI raw unsynced sequences the velodyne frames are saved as plain text files, consisting of x,y,z and remission of each measured point.
-Each frame's text file consits of several thousand points, which makes these file huge and also reading these files takes a long time.
-For that reason it is better to convert them in to a biinary format first.
+Each frame's text file consists of several thousand points, which makes these file huge and also reading these files takes a long time.
+For that reason it is better to convert them into a binary format first.

 Please run following script to convert the raw text files to numpy binary.
  ```